How to Cook Your Fish

 Shelling Crab Legs

-- Steam or boil crab legs for about 5 minutes until heated through then allow them to cool until they are an appropriate temperature to handle.
+- Steam, boil, grill, or roast fully thawed crab legs for about 5 minutes until heated through, then allow them to cool until they are an appropriate temperature to handle.
 Crab legs can be cooked the same way partially thawed but will need a few minutes longer.

 - Break crab shells using a wooden mallet, a nut-cracker, the back of a knife blade, your forefingers and thumb, or a wooden spoon.